C (programming language): "Hello, world" example

+The closing curly brace indicates the end of the main function.
+Prior to C99, an explicit return 0; statement was required at the end of main function, but since C99, the main function (as being the initial function call) implicitly returns 0 upon reaching its final closing curly brace.

 History

 Early developments

 The origin of C is closely tied to the development of the Unix operating system, originally implemented in assembly language on a PDP-7 by Dennis Ritchie and Ken Thompson, incorporating several ideas from colleagues.
 Eventually, they decided to port the operating system to a PDP-11.
 The original PDP-11 version of Unix was also developed in assembly language.

 B

 Thompson wanted a programming language for developing utilities for the new platform.
-At first, he tried to write a Fortran compiler, but soon gave up the idea.
-Instead, he created a cut-down version of the recently developed BCPL systems programming language.
-The official description of BCPL was not available at the time and Thompson modified the syntax to be less wordy, and similar to a simplified ALGOL known as SMALGOL.
-Thompson called the result B. He described B as "BCPL semantics with a lot of SMALGOL syntax".
+He first tried writing a Fortran compiler, but he soon gave up the idea and instead created a cut-down version of the recently developed systems programming language called BCPL.
+The official description of BCPL was not available at the time, and Thompson modified the syntax to be less 'wordy' and similar to a simplified ALGOL known as SMALGOL.
+He called the result B, describing it as "BCPL semantics with a lot of SMALGOL syntax".
 Like BCPL, B had a bootstrapping compiler to facilitate porting to new machines.
-However, few utilities were ultimately written in B because it was too slow, and could not take advantage of PDP-11 features such as byte addressability.
+Ultimately, few utilities were written in B because it was too slow and could not take advantage of PDP-11 features such as byte addressability.

+Unlike BCPL's // comment marking comments up to the end of the line, B adopted /* comment */ as the comment delimiter, more akin to PL/1, and allowing comments to appear in the middle of lines.
+(BCPL's comment style would be reintroduced in C++.)